 Booking Flights for Four on Frontier

 Believe it or not, this was the least expensive flight for the dates that worked for our schedule.
 Our travel dates were 12/30/2019 – 01/04/2020.

 Unlike some other airline vouchers, Frontier's are one and done.
 We had (4) $400 vouchers, so I wasn't going to leave money on the table.
-I've long used part of my American Express® Gold Card $100 airline fee credit to cover the Discount Den membership fee of $59.99.
+I've long used part of my American Express® Gold Card $100 airline fee credit to cover the Discount Den membership fee of $59.99 (Note: this credit is being removed as a benefit in 2022.).
 That saved us $65 for these flights.
 However, we still wanted seat selection and baggage, so we opted for the fully refundable bundle.

 If we had $1,600 in vouchers, you might be wondering how we only spent $12.80 for airfare.
 Given the loss of Priority Pass restaurant benefits from Amex, we'd recently signed up for the Sapphire Reserve.
 We still had $255.20 remaining from the $300 Travel Credit, so we used that to bring our total out-of-pocket expenses down.

 We recently shared a guide to booking car rentals with AutoSlash.
 Our trip was booked on little more than a month's notice because we wanted to take advantage of the flight vouchers.
 However, due to the peak holiday pricing, many of the avenues I would ordinarily pursue were displaying rental car prices starting at almost $100 per day with taxes and fees.
 As regular travelers to the area, I'm typically accustomed to paying $175-200 per week for a Premium rental.
 However, the least expensive standard rental was coming up $468.

 After a quick search with Autoslash, we had a Premium vehicle for $283 through Thrifty!
 That was an easy $185 savings!